wikimatze/vimfiles/README.md

 # Vim settings #

-Here is a list of all the plugins I'm using in [Vim](http://www.vim.org/ "Vim").
+This is a list of all the plugins I'm using for [Vim](http://www.vim.org/ "Vim").
 It is unusual to post here commands and shortcuts about the plugins because most plugins are well documented.
 But I decided to provide an overview of all the main settings I got from struggling through each plugin for my own demands.
 As well, you can have look on my *vimrc* which contains many hacks.